andy1197/sjsucsguide/README.md

 # SJSU CS Guide
-A student-authored guide to SJSU's computer science program.
+A student-authored guide to help you navigate SJSU's computer science program.

 ## Table of Contents
 <details>